ESPRI-Mod/synda/sdt/doc/rpm_install.md

 ## Requirements

-Synda RPM package is available for RHEL6 and RHEL7.
+Synda RPM packages are available for RHEL6 and RHEL7.

-On RHEL5, you can install Synda from source only.
+On RHEL5, you can install Synda from source.

 ## Installation